ndlib/marble-website-starter/README.md

 Note that multiple indices can utilize the same elasticsearch instance.
 Each stack would reference their own index under the same elasticsearch instance.

-Now we're ready to download the iiif manifests and create pages for them:
+Now we're ready to download the files that will be the source of content to do this run:
 ```
-./scripts/local.sh /all/static-host/<stackname>/
+pushd scripts/gatsby-source-iiif
+yarn
+node getStandard.js ../../site
+popd
 ```

 Start the development server: